Page updated 14th February 2018

 Pre-cast reinforced concrete was used for the staircase, fixed directly to the existing structures.
 The architect responsible was Lucas, Roberts and Brown Partnership.
-The ground floor space is used for retail, as a centre for hiring bicycles and canoes and the Waterside pub and pizza house.
+The ground floor space is used for retail, Paddles and Saddles, a centre for hiring bicycles and canoes and the Waterside pub and pizza house.

 Sources: British Newspaper Archive